Matt Helm: The character and the books

 The first book in the series, Death of a Citizen, takes place in the summer of 1958, 13 years after the end of the war.
 In the book, other characters describe Helm as verging on middle age and apparently soft and out of shape, although no specific age for him is given.
 In the next story, which apparently takes place in the summer of 1959, a hostile agent from a rival American spy organization taunts Helm as a shopworn 36-year-old and clearly over the hill as a physical specimen.
 Later in the book, Helm himself says that he is 36 years old.
 Writer Hayford Peirce examined the issue of Helm's age, and found this figure to be improbably young given the information about Helm's background in Death of a Citizen.
 Peirce postulated that Helm was actually several years older than the 36 years mentioned in The Wrecking Crew and that he was probably born around 1918.
 By The Betrayers, the tenth book, the age issue vanishes completely.

 Critic Anthony Boucher wrote: "Donald Hamilton has brought to the spy novel the authentic hard realism of Dashiell Hammett; and his stories are as compelling, and probably as close to the sordid truth of espionage, as any now being told."
-Golden Age mystery writer John Dickson Carr began reviewing books for Ellery Queen's Mystery Magazine in 1969.
-According to Carr's biographer, "Carr found Donald Hamilton's Matt Helm to be 'my favorite secret agent,'" although Hamilton's books had little in common with Carr's.
-"The explanation may lie in Carr's comment that in espionage novels he preferred Matt Helm's 'cloud-cuckooland' land.
+Golden Age mystery writer John Dickson Carr, who began reviewing books for Ellery Queen's Mystery Magazine in 1969, "found Donald Hamilton's Matt Helm to be 'my favorite secret agent,'" wrote Carr's biographer, noting that Hamilton's books had little in common with Carr's.
+"The explanation may lie in Carr's comment that in espionage novels he preferred Matt Helm's 'cloud-cuckooland'.
 Carr never valued realism in fiction."

-Matt Helm in film and television

-In 1965, Columbia Pictures acquired the film rights to eight Matt Helm novels.
-A five-film parody or spoof spy movie series was planned and four were produced, debuting with The Silencers (from Hamilton's novels The Silencers and Death of a Citizen, adapted by acclaimed A Streetcar Named Desire screenwriter Oscar Saul).
-They were made to star Dean Martin, who co-produced with his Meadway-Claude Production company and received a partnership in the films.
-The series was produced by Irving Allen, former partner of James Bond film producer Albert R. Broccoli.